About the department

 Githa Roelans

-Githa Roelans is the Head of the Multinational Enterprises and Enterprise Engagement Unit.
-The unit provides policy advice and technical assistance on the application of the principles of the ILO Tripartite Declaration concerning Multinational Enterprises and Social Policy (MNE Declaration) to governments, employers and workers in ILO member States.
+Githa Roelans is the Head of the Multinational Enterprises Unit.
+The unit provides policy advice and technical assistance to governments, employers and workers in ILO member States as well as enterprises on the application of the ILO Tripartite Declaration concerning Multinational Enterprises and Social Policy (MNE Declaration).
+The unit is the ILO’s lead unit on Responsible Business Conduct (RBC).
 Githa joined the ILO in 2007 where she held posts in the Programme on the Elimination of Child Labour and the Bureau for Gender Equality before joining the Enterprises department.
 Previously she worked in the UNIDO Beijing Office (China) and held senior advisory positions in global consultancies in Brussels (Belgium).
 Ms. Roelans is a Belgian national and graduate of the University of Leuven, where she subsequently held research and management posts.

 Dragan Radic